Pirie Street Brewery: The buildings

 The original land grant was made to William Wyatt on 23 December 1837 by the Resident Commissioner of the colony of South Australia, James Hurtle Fisher.
 In 1862, James Walsh owned the property, in April 1864 leasing it to Syme and Sison, who were "brewers at the adjacent brewery".
 In 1871 Syme and Sison bought a small section of the buildings, continuing to lease the rest of the premises until purchasing it in November 1873.
 In June 1882 William Wicksteed, Henry Anthony and Andrew McIntyre bought the property, with the title transferred in November 1886 to Mary Jane Syme (widow) and James Russell.

 The original part of the 113 Pirie Street building (on the corner) was built as a warehouse for the Pirie Street Brewery around 1864, when Syme and Sison acquired it and renamed it the Adelaide Brewery.
 As brewing expanded in the 1870s, so did the building, with a second storey being added to the warehouse in the 1880s, and much of the site extensively rebuilt.
 Daniel Garlick designed several new extensions: in 1871 new stables and offices were built; in 1872 a malt house and cellar; and in 1876, further rooms for storage and equipment.
 It was possibly the biggest and most well-equipped brewery in Adelaide at the time.

-After the brewery was closed in 1902, the buildings were used as commercial warehouses, with an extension and new frontage on Pirie Street around 1910.
+After the brewery was closed in 1902, the buildings were used as commercial warehouses.
+An extension and new frontage on Pirie Street were added around 1910.
 The printers Hunkin, Ellis & King occupied the premises from June 1924 to April 1974.
-In 1982 the well-regarded firm Kenneth Milne Architects refurbished the building, with Samuel Hill Smith, purchasing the property for use as an art gallery known as the Hill Smith Gallery in July 1983, still in existence in 2020.
+In 1982 the well-regarded firm Kenneth Milne Architects refurbished the building, with Samuel Hill Smith purchasing the property at 113 Pirie Street for use as an art gallery known as the Hill Smith Gallery in July 1983.
+The Wyatt Street buildings were used as a car workshop and park for some years, before being bought by Geoff Wallbridge and others of the engineering firm Wallbridge Gilbert Aztec around 1980.
+As of 2024 the firm still occupies the premises, after many years of refurbishment, with input from heritage architect Elizabeth Little.

 Heritage status

-The old brewery buildings with the present address of 54-60 Wyatt Street were heritage-listed on the state register in 1986.
+The old brewery buildings with the present address of 54-60 Wyatt Street were heritage-listed on the South Australian Heritage Register on 20 November 1986.